0xKoda/Portfolio/README.md

 # Portfolio
-My portfolio site, built with NextJs
+My portfolio site, built with NextJs and React.